 Next, let’s consider the yuck scale.

-- Scale: This is a pest that really gives us the willies, and it always seems to show up on our citrus trees within a week or two after the plants have been inside for fall.
-Look for raised lumps along the stem.
-They start out soft and easy to squish.
+Scale: This houseplant pest really gives us the willies.
+And, it always seems to show up on our citrus trees within a week or two after the plants have been inside for fall.
+So, to know if your houseplant has scale, look for raised lumps along the stem.
+That’s because scale starts out soft and easy to squish.
 Then, they harden up with a tough shell that’s hard to penetrate.
 Squishing can remedy it when young.
-Trimming out infected branches also works.
-You could also visit a local nursery for some of the other management options on the market.
+But, trimming out infected branches also works.
+Or, you could also visit a local nursery for some of the other management options on the market.